MicrosoftDocs/azure-stack-docs/azure-stack/operator/tutorial-offer-services.md

 ---
-title: Create a service offering to users in Azure Stack Hub
+title: Create a service offering for users
+titleSuffix: Azure Stack Hub
 description: Learn how to create a service offering in Azure Stack Hub using offers, plans, and services.
 author: BryanLa
 ms.author: bryanla